rezanid/xrmtools/README.md

 # What is Xrm Tools
 Xrm Tools is a Visual Studio extension that aims to make Power Platform development feel native within Visual Studio.
 You will get Intellisense support for your Plugins, generate boiler plate code, typed entities and more right from within Visual Studio.
 You have full control over code generation using [Scriban](https://github.com/scriban/scriban) templates..
 Let me show you!

->🎺 NOTE!
+> [!NOTE]
 >
->Xrm Tools is not yet published to Visual Studio Gallery, but it will be very soon.
+> Xrm Tools is not yet published to Visual Studio Gallery, but it will be very soon.
 Stay tuned!

 # How to install
 You will soon be able to get it from Visual Studio's native Extensions gallery.
 Once installed, just create a new solution and a library project under it or just open an existing solution that you already have.
 Don't worry It will not change your project structure.
 You are the one behind the driving wheel at all times.